-At the law offices of Anderson & Cummings, our Fort Worth slip and fall lawyers are dedicated to protecting the rights of injury victims throughout the state of Texas.
+At Anderson & Cummings, the slip and fall lawyers in our Fort Worth office are dedicated to protecting the rights of injury victims throughout the state of Texas.
 We have over 50 years of combined legal experience, and we have recovered over $100 million in compensation on behalf of our clients.

 Contact our firm today for a free, no-obligation evaluation of your claim.
 You will not be billed for our services unless you hire us, and we secure compensation.

 When Are Construction Companies Liable?

 Generally, a construction company could be held liable for a slip and fall accident if the accident resulted from the construction company’s negligence.
 For example, if your lawyer can prove the construction company violated Occupational Safety Health Administration (OSHA) regulations, you may have a valid claim.

 OSHA has numerous safety regulations for construction sites.
 These regulations are designed to prevent accidents, including slip and fall accidents.
 For example, trenches must have walls with supports to prevent collapses and keep people from falling in.